 Our x-series tags come pre-loaded inside injector systems with steel needles and cannot be read while inside the needle.
 Because of this, we perform a full test on every x-series tag before it is loaded into the injector assembly and sterilized.
 We have also conducted several tests on our x-series tags and cataloged those tests here.

 All sales of this product are final and no returns will be accepted.
 We keep tight control over chain of custody on this through manufacture, sterilization, and shipment.
 We would not want to re-sell something that has been returned, and you probably wouldn’t want to buy one either… so before you purchase, do your research and be sure you know you’re getting the correct product, know it’s compatibility/performance/limitations/etc.

 If you do purchase one of our products and experience a failure, we offer a full lifetime warranty on all of our products.
 You will need to return the product for testing and analysis, and if it is malfunctioning, we will ship you a replacement free of charge.

-Products from Dangerous Things that Complement the xM1+
+Products from Dangerous Things compatible with the xM1+

 |This anesthetic topical patch completely numbs an area of skin approximately 1 inch in diameter and allows pain free x-series installation.|

 |The PN532 reader module is an Arduino compatible RFID and NFC reader/writer module you can use to build custom projects and solutions with.|